 Wolf-Marked took the pouches and thanked his friend.

-The next morning, just at daylight, Shabby Man came and asked,
+The next morning, just at daylight, Shabby Man came and asked, "Are you ready?"

 "I am ready," answered Wolf-Marked.

 "Well, let us try our power and see if we are going to succeed."

 "We will succeed," said Wolf-Marked.

 "Let us try so as to get used to doing it," urged Shabby Man.

 "There is no need of trying," said the other.